telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 * [Installing the Fiddler Everywhere CA on macOS]({% slug first_steps_macos %}#capturing-system-traffic)
 * [Installing the Fiddler Everywhere CA on Linux]({% slug first_steps_linux %}#capturing-system-traffic)

 Once Fiddler CA installs successfully, you can capture and analyze HTTPS traffic.
 The CA install once and remains valid until it is explicitly uninstalled.
+The CA name as listed within the operating system certificate manager is `Fiddler_Root_Certificate_Authority`.

 ## Install & Trust the Fiddler's Certificate Authority (Manual Approach)